sonhn85/DuckDBExcelAddin/README.md

 # DuckDBExcelAddin

-A native Microsoft Excel XLL add-in that enables running SQL directly against Excel ranges using DuckDB.
+A native Microsoft Excel XLL add-in for querying Excel ranges with SQL using DuckDB.

-The add-in provides:
+Features:

-- Native DuckDB integration inside Excel
+- Native DuckDB integration
+- Query Excel ranges
-- Excel range table functions (`xlrange`)
+- Bind Excel values to SQL
-- Prepared statements with parameter binding
-- Multiple SQL statements in a single execution
 - Asynchronous execution
-- Dynamic-array (spill range) output
-- Configurable schema inference
 - Lightweight deployment
-- No .NET runtime dependency

-> Status: Beta / Early Release
+> Status: Beta
 >
-> Core functionality is implemented and usable for day-to-day
+> Core functionality is implemented and suitable for day-to-day
-> workloads.
-APIs and behavior may still evolve before the first
-> stable release.
+> use.
+New features and improvements are still being added, but
+> compatibility with existing workbooks is a priority.

 ---